imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing.md

 - Why I prefer using SD Cards over USB Keys when transferring information between our "offline computer" and our normal "online computer"

-- How to safely transfer data from 'insecure' SD cards that may be exposed to the Internet over to 'secure' SD cards
+- How to safely transfer data from 'insecure' SD cards that may be exposed an "online computer" over to 'secure' SD cards that only interacted with the offline computer